eMapR/SERVIR_stabilization/README.md

 5. Start the tasks.
 Go to the Tasks tab and click run on each of the jobs that is generated by the running of this script.

-6. If you would like to generate an imageCollection from the directory of assets you can use something like below.
+6. If you would like to generate an imageCollection from the directory of assets you can use something like below in a separate script.

 Code example: